diopsidedesign/circulardoublylinkedlist/README.md

-# circulardoublylinkedlist
+# WheeList
-my take on the classic data structure
+a circular, doubly-linked list. my take on the classic data structure